Dr. Pergam works as an infectious diseases physician and serves as the director for Infection Control at SCCA.

 Infections in patients with weakened immune systems relating to cancer, HIV, or blood or bone marrow transplantation.

-- Director, Infection Control, Seattle Cancer Care Alliance
+- Medical Director of Infection Prevention, Seattle Cancer Care Alliance

-- Assistant Member, Vaccine and Infectious Diseases and Clinical Research Divisions, Fred Hutchinson Cancer Research Center
+- Associate Member, Vaccine and Infectious Disease &Clinical Research Divisions, Fred Hutchinson Cancer Research Center

-- Assistant Professor of Medicine, Division of Allergy & Infectious Diseases, University of Washington School of Medicine
+- Associate Professor, Department of Medicine, Division of Allergy & Infectious Diseases, University of Washington

 - BA: Dartmouth College, Studio Art, 1993